 IFRS 2 - Classification and Measurement of Share-based Payment Transactions ("IFRS 2") - On June 20, 2016, the IASB issued amendments to IFRS 2, clarifying how to account for certain types of share-based payment transactions.
 The amendments provide requirements on the accounting for: the effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments; share-based payments with a net settlement feature for withholding tax obligations; and a modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled.
 Adoption of the amendments to IFRS 2 is mandatory and will be effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.
-The Company is currently assessing the impact of adopting this standard on the Company's consolidated financial statements and related note disclosures.
+The Company is adopting IFRS 2 commencing January 1, 2018.
+Management expects that the adoption of this new standard will not have a material impact as of January 1, 2018.

 IFRS 9 - Financial Instruments ("IFRS 9") - IFRS 9 replaces International Accounting Standard ("IAS") 39, Financial Instruments: Recognition and Measurement.
 This standard establishes principles for the financial reporting of financial assets and financial liabilities that will present relevant and useful information to users of financial statements for their assessment of the amounts, timing and uncertainty of an entity's future cash flows.
 This standard also includes a new general hedge accounting standard, which will align hedge accounting more closely with risk management.
 It does not fully change the types of hedging relationships or the requirement to measure and recognize ineffectiveness; however, it will allow more hedging strategies that are used for risk management to qualify for hedge accounting and introduce more judgment to assess the effectiveness of a hedging relationship.
 Adoption of IFRS 9 is mandatory and will be effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.
-The Company is currently assessing the impact of adopting this standard on the Company's consolidated financial statements and related note disclosures.
+The Company is adopting IFRS 9 commencing January 1, 2018.
+Management expects that the adoption of this new standard will not have a material impact as of January 1, 2018.

 IFRS 15 - Revenue from Contracts with Customers ("IFRS 15") - IFRS 15 replaces IAS 11, Construction Contracts and IAS 18, Revenue, as well as various interpretations regarding revenue.
 This standard introduces a single model for recognizing revenue that applies to all contracts with customers, except for contracts that are within the scope of standards on leases, insurance and financial instruments.
 This standard also requires enhanced disclosures.
 Adoption of IFRS 15 is mandatory and will be effective for annual periods beginning on or after January 1, 2018, with earlier adoption permitted.
-The Company is currently assessing the impact of adopting this standard on the Company's consolidated financial statements and related note disclosures.
+The Company is adopting IFRS 15 commencing January 1, 2018.
+Management expects that the adoption of this new standard will not have a material impact as of January 1, 2018.